 The administration has the authority to waive a fine if the cause of damage or loss is judged to be beyond the student's control.
 In the event that an individual intentionally damages another student's assigned device, responsibility for repair may shift to the individual causing the damage to the device.

 Damage Scale

 Students are responsible for district devices while in their possession.
-In the event of non-preventable damage to the computer that was not due to a machine defect, the device's responsible student/family will be held responsible for the repair cost for damages or replacements that are not covered by the district's equipment breakdown insurance.
+We understand that accidents happen.
+In the event of unpreventable damage to the device, the student/family will not be held responsible for the cost of repairs.